-Your authority to disciple doesn’t just come from the senior pastor.
-Christ, who has received all authority from the Father, gives the authority we exercise in discipleship to us.
-When we exercise this authority, we are tapping into the very same authority that God the Father has given to Jesus.
+Your authority to disciple comes not just from the senior pastor.
+Christ, who receives all authority from the Father, gives us the authority we exercise in youth discipleship.
+When we exercise this authority, we’re tapping into the very same authority that God the Father has given to Jesus.
 Even Jesus himself didn’t grab authority from the Father.
-The Father delighted to give it to him.
+Rather, the Father delighted to give it to him.
 We must both accept and exercise authority with the same servant heart.

-2. Discipleship doesn’t just happen in the church
+2. Youth discipleship doesn’t just happen in the church.

 To make disciples, we must go and we must make.
-To go requires movement and to make requires creativity.
-Jesus went from heaven to to fully immerse himself in the sin filled, God rejecting world we brought on ourselves.
-He made and grew his disciples by preaching from boats, raising people from the dead and putting a runaway ear back on the head of a soldier.
-Jesus was creative in discipleship and we should be too!
+To go requires movement, and to make requires creativity.
+Jesus went from heaven to fully immerse himself in the sin-filled, God-rejecting world we brought on ourselves.
+He made and grew his disciples by preaching from boats, raising people from the dead, and putting a runaway ear back on a soldier’s head.
+Jesus was creative in discipleship, and we should be too!

-3. Baptism should be our first aim of discipleship
+3. Baptism should be our first aim of youth discipleship.

-4. Discipling youth is about making them more like Christ
+4. Youth discipleship is about making kids more like Christ.

-It’s been said that discipleship is about being first, and then doing.
-If we are not observing all Christ has commanded us, how can we expect those we are discipling to do anything different?
-This shouldn’t just lead our young people toward our own special interest areas.
-We want them to become more like Christ!
-Let’s resist the temptation to turn them into mini-me’s.
+As the saying goes, discipleship is first about being and then about doing.
+If we aren’t observing all that Christ has commanded us, how can we expect the people we’re discipling to do anything different?
+We shouldn’t just lead young people toward our own special interest areas.
+We want them to become more like Christ.
+So let’s resist the temptation to turn them into mini-me’s.

-Jesus didn’t offer his final instructions and then just left us to it.
-We have a promise from Christ that he is with us always!
-That means when you’re facing a discipleship challenge that seems insurmountable, Christ is with you by his Holy Spirit.
-When a parent seems completely uninterested in the life of their young person, Christ is with you.
-When you bring the new church van back with a dent shaped like an frightened cow, Christ is with you.
+After offering his final instructions on earth, Jesus didn’t just leave us to it.
+Instead, he promised to be with us always!
+That means when you’re facing a youth discipleship challenge that seems insurmountable, Christ is with you by his Holy Spirit.
+When a parent seems completely uninterested in a young person’s life, Christ is with you.
+When you bring the new church van back with a dent shaped like a frightened cow, Christ is with you.
 Always.